richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 EmrEtlRunner moves the SnowPlow event data through four distinct buckets during the ETL process.
 These buckets are as follows:

-1. The In Bucket contains the raw SnowPlow event logs to process
+1. **In Bucket** - contains the raw SnowPlow event logs to process
-2. The Processing Bucket is where EmrEtlRunner moves the raw event logs for processing
+2. **Processing Bucket** - where EmrEtlRunner moves the raw event logs for processing
-3. The Out Bucket is where EmrEtlRunner stores the processed SnowPlow-format event files
+3. **Out Bucket** - where EmrEtlRunner stores the processed SnowPlow-format event files
-4. The Archive Bucket is where EmrEtlRunner moves the raw SnowPlow event logs after successful processing
+4. **Archive Bucket** - where EmrEtlRunner moves the raw SnowPlow event logs after successful processing

 You will have already setup the In Bucket when you were configuring your SnowPlow